 Mostly raw, this dish takes minutes to put together.
 Serve with pita chips or fresh veggies, and watch it disappear before your eyes.
 Usually, I make a double batch because my friends love this dip.

 Another great ingredient to use for vegan super bowl recipes is mushrooms.
-Some easy mushroom favorite, you are sure to enjoy are all easy to make, and bring along to your party.
+Some easy mushroom favorites you are sure to enjoy are easy to make and bring along to your party.

 Bite-sized and delicious, these savory little gems can be made ahead of time and heated in mini muffin pans in minutes.
 Make sure you make a lot of these; they go quickly.

 Another mushroom favorite everyone loves is Oil-Free Rosemary and Thyme Mushroom Bruschetta.

 Simple yet elegant, these little bruschetta bites have incredible flavor.
 With very few ingredients, this mushroom appetizer can also be made ahead of time and quickly thrown together at the last minute.

 Because we love all things hot at my house, here are a few of our favorite vegan Super Bowl recipe for the spicy!

 Although chicken wings are on most menus for the Super Bowl, I make vegan buffalo tempeh strips instead.
 Served with a yummy, tangy vegan bleu cheese dressing, these babies are a crowd stopper!
 And if you like it hot and sassy, the next recipe should be right up your alley.

 Tangy and spicy, these baked cauliflower bites are so good, you will be coming back for more.
 The breading is gluten-free, and the sauce is homemade spicy goodness.